 - African pygeum (50 mg twice daily) reduces inflammation in the prostate.
 In an evaluation of 18 randomized trials involving 1,562 men with BPH, pygeum significantly improved urinary symptoms and flow measures.(2)

 I’m also a strong proponent of Kegel exercises—the same exercises women use to reduce urinary incontinence.
-That’s because both men and women have a PC muscle, which runs from the public bone in the front to the tailbone in the back.
+That’s because both men and women have a PC muscle, which runs from the pubic bone in the front to the tailbone in the back.
 As the muscle is exercised, more blood is able to flow to the reproductive organs and urinary tract, which strengthens bladder function and control.

 You can isolate your PC muscle by stopping your urine mid-stream.
 For best results, try this: clench your PC muscle until the flow of urine is slowed or stopped.
 Hold each contraction for 10 seconds, then release.
 For best results, perform five to 15 contractions, three to five times each day.